Artech Digital Entertainment

-Artech Digital Entertainment, Ltd. (stylized as ARTECH studios) was a video game developer formed in 1982 in Ottawa, Ontario, Canada.
-Also known as Artech Studios, the company developed games such as Raze's Hell, Monopoly, Jeopardy!, Wheel of Fortune, and a remake of Q*bert.
+Artech Digital Entertainment was a video game developer formed in 1982 in Ottawa, Ontario, Canada.
+Also known as Artech Studios, the company developed games such as Raze's Hell, Monopoly, Jeopardy!, Wheel of Fortune, and Q*bert.

-The company has developed games for the ColecoVision, Commodore 64, Amiga, Atari computers, Nabu Network, Genesis, PlayStation, PlayStation 2, Xbox, PC, and the Xbox 360.
-They have also developed a series of interactive games designed for standard DVD players.
+The company has developed games for the ColecoVision, Commodore 64, Amiga, Nabu Network, Genesis, PlayStation, PlayStation 2, Xbox, Xbox 360,Mac, MS-DOS, and Windows They also developed a series of interactive games designed for standard DVD players.

-Artech Studios closed its doors in December 2011.
+Artech Studios shut down in December 2011.